mattmaynes2/aria/reports/final/3-Technical/8-Details/02-Status.md

 The user is able to add devices to the system by connecting them to the network and following the discovery sequence.
 Discovery is different for different devices and protocols.
-The system is able to automatically discover WiFi devices using UPnP discovery.
+The system is able to automatically discover Z-Wave devices using the OpenZWave library.

 ##### Device displayed in user interface {-}